 Here are some of our favorites.

-The bonus of Google Analytics is if you are using it on your website, you can compare and contrast stats on your mobile app.
-For example, if you have an online eCommerce store and a corresponding mobile app, which one are you getting the most purchases on?
+The bonus of Google Analytics is if you are using it on your website, you can compare and contrast stats on your custom mobile app.
+For example, if you have an online eCommerce store and a corresponding custom mobile app, which one are you getting the most purchases on?

-The benefit of this analytics is that if you can make amends to your app on the fly, in response to the feedback it provides.
+The benefit of this analytics is that you can make amends to your app on the fly, in response to the feedback it provides.
 However, depending on the size of your project, there may be a monthly charge.

 Mixpanel is one of the most popular analytics tools with larger companies like Twitter, Expedia, and Uber, with both free and paid-for options.